Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-HzpXGwk3rx4.md

 ### Transcript

-> almost right almost right very good g nice yeah i feel like i can do the g but it's yeah
+> almost right almost right very good g nice yeah I feel like I can do the g but it's yeah